 Regular Right-Brain Breaks

 Ensure there’s a hiatus in your wedding planning schedule for self-reflection, creativity, and most importantly, relationship nurturing.
 Plan a date night where you don’t utter the ‘W’ word.
 Take walks in the park or visit a place that holds sentimental value for you both.
-Sometimes, the best wedding ideas come from moments of reprieve.
+Sometimes, the best wedding ideas come from moments of reprieve. - The Self-Care Affair

 Fuel Your Body and Mind